europeana/portal.js/packages/vue-session/README.md

 A session is defined as user activity on a website across any number of tabs and browser restarts, so long as there continues to be activity within a given timeframe, defaulting to 30 minutes.
 If no activity is detected within that timeframe, then a new session starts when it resumes.
+Sessions are not created for known bots.

 ## Installation